Corporate social responsibility programmes

 - to alleviate the suffering of affected populations (controlling morbidity).

 In order to interrupt transmission, districts in which lymphatic filariasis is endemic must be mapped and a strategy of preventive treatment called mass drug administration (MDA) implemented to treat the entire at-risk population.
-In India, more than 600 million people are at risk across 250 districts in 20 states.
+In India, more than 650 million people are at risk across 256 districts in 16 states and five union territories.
 We have been donating albendazole tablets, used during MDA to WHO since inception of the programme in 2000.
-We have donated nearly 3 billion albendazole tablets to the WHO for distribution in affected areas and have pledged to donate albendazole for as long as needed to help eliminate LF as a public health issue from the country.
+We have contributed over 3 billion albendazole tablets to the WHO for distribution in affected areas and have pledged to provide albendazole for as long as needed to help eliminate LF as a public health issue from the country.

 A core strategy of morbidity management and disability prevention (MMDP) is also needed in addition to MDA.
 Suffering caused by the disease can be alleviated through a minimum recommended package of care to manage lymphedema and hydrocele.
 We have partnered with Project Concern International and have started working to provide MMDP in endemic districts in Uttar Pradesh.